TIER 4 - COMBATIVE HANDGUN

 WHO this training is for: The Combative Handgun Program has been designed for both new and veteran gun owners who want to learn the gun handling, TC3 skills, and attitudes needed to decisively win the fight of their lives and stay out of jail if you have to use those skills.

-WHAT: The Combative Handgun Program is a no-nonsense, gun-handling and shooting intensive series that teaches the necessary skills and techniques needed to safely handle your firearm, effectively maneuver during a lethal force encounter, and how to deal with life-threatening injuries potentially sustained during a lethal force encounter.
+WHAT: The Combative Handgun Program is a no-nonsense, gun-handling and shooting intensive course that teaches the necessary skills and techniques needed to safely handle your firearm, effectively maneuver during a lethal force encounter, the strategies and tactics necessary to dominate a fight for life, and how to deal with life-threatening injuries potentially sustained during a lethal force encounter.

 HOW you will be trained: Our Combative Handgun Program goes well beyond typical, administrative state licensing courses and basic NRA-type training.
 We do this by surrounding you with a unique training experience and support system which is administered by DSI certified Combative Firearms Instructors (CFIs) who give you personal attention and help you reach your full potential - before, during, and after your initial training.

-Our training methodology is delivered in three phases: pre-course information and guidance, intensive on range gun-handling skills and drills, and a post-course support system delivered by your own personal CFI.
+Our training methodology is delivered in three phases: pre-course information and guidance, intensive on range gun-handling skills and drills, and a post-course support system delivered by your personable DSI Certified CFI.

 - Pre-course information/guidance.
 Curricula, equipment lists, training resources, live online Q&As, etc., are made available to you prior to your course through our online training portal (the DSI Defense Academy),so you can become comfortable with the key concepts and information you will want to know prior to your course, which allows you to have any lingering questions answered directly by a CFI prior to ever stepping foot on the range.